akx/ghpg/README.md

 ### Programmatic usage

-The bits and pieces `ghp` uses to do its magic are modularized and promise-based; see `bin/ghp` how to use them.
+The bits and pieces `ghpg` uses to do its magic are modularized and promise-based; see `bin/ghpg` how to use them.